constantineshovel/constantineshovel/README.md

 ## 🤝 Let's Connect!
 I believe the best solutions emerge where different disciplines meet.
 I’m looking to connect with professionals in the Geo-Tech space to exchange insights on environmental modeling and spatial analysis.
 Whether it’s a technical challenge, a research collaboration, or a chat about astronomy and wine—reach out!

-Open to work!
-Don't worry, i will not scratch all the desks in the office 😸
+I am open to work!
+Don't worry, i will not scratch all the desks in the office 😸 I value also remote positions

 ## 🔬 Current projects